Kuiper Airborne Observatory: History

 The KAO was retired in 1995 and for many years could be viewed at Moffett Field, although it was no longer airworthy.
-It has been succeeded by a Boeing 747-based airborne observatory equipped with a larger aperture telescope, the Stratospheric Observatory for Infrared Astronomy (SOFIA).
+It has been succeeded by a Boeing 747SP-based airborne observatory equipped with a larger aperture telescope, the Stratospheric Observatory for Infrared Astronomy (SOFIA).
 SOFIA completed its first test flight on April 26, 2007 and its telescope saw first light on May 26, 2010.
 Initial "routine" science observation flights began in December 2010 and the observatory was at full capability with about 100 flights per year.
 Eventually, SOFIA was retired, with its last flight on September 30, 2022.

-The KAO airframe was scrapped in 2025, with some fuselage sections salvaged by MotoArt for its PlaneTags line of collectibles.
+The KAO airframe was scrapped in 2023, with some fuselage sections salvaged by MotoArt for its PlaneTags line of collectibles.

-The cockpit was preserved and will go on display at the Pima Air & Space Museum along side SOFIA, while the telescope is to be displayed at the Moffett Field Museum.
+The cockpit was preserved and will go on display at the Pima Air & Space Museum alongside SOFIA, while the telescope is to be displayed at the Moffett Field Museum.